Opiates Confirmation, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test detects drugs structurally similar to morphine.
-Other drugs in the opioid class, such as fentanyl, meperidine, methadone, and opiate antagonists such as naloxone, are not detected.
+Other drugs in the opioid class, such as fentanyl, meperidine, and methadone are not detected.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 1. Gutstein HB, Akil H: Chapter 21: Opioid Analgesics.
 In Goodman and Gilman's The Pharmacological Basis of Therapeutics.
 11th edition.
 Edited by LL Brunton, JS Lazo, KL Parker.
 New York, McGraw-Hill Companies Inc, 2006.
 Available at: http://www.accessmedicine.com/content.aspx?aID=940653